Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 Re: (Score:2)

 iOS and Android dominate the market today, but there are a few alternatives with potential to escape from the app/spyware hell.
 Silent Circle make the Blackphone, which is Android-based but with a heavy emphasis on security and privacy compared to most of the major off-the-shelf brands.
-Perhaps more interesting, Purism are working on the Librem 5 and recently beat their funding target by a comfortable margin, which potentially means a privacy and security focussed phone that runs a different platform entire
+Perhaps more interesting, Purism are working on the Librem 5 and recently beat their funding target by a comfortable margin, which potentially means a privacy and security focussed phone that runs a different platform entirely could be available in the not too distant future.

 Re: (Score:1)